 Types of Indoor Grow Lights

-There are two types of lights that are best for indoor succulents: light-emitting diodes (LEDs) and fluorescent grow lights.
+There are two types of lights that are best for indoor succulents: light-emitting diodes (LEDs) and fluorescent grow plant lights.
 Let’s look into the details of both options:

 Light-Emitting Diodes (LEDs)